 Procedure Preparation

-Please bring any previous imaging study results (MRI, CT, x-rays) such as films, reports, or CD-ROMs, if available, to your initial appointment, if you do not have current images, we may refer you to have studies done prior to the procedure.
+Please bring any previous imaging study results (MRI, CT, x-rays) such as films, reports, or CD-ROMs to your initial appointment.
+If you do not have current images, we may refer you to have them done prior to the procedure.

 Please notify our physician if you are nursing or if there is a chance you may be pregnant.

-IDET is generally performed in a local surgery center, where we're able to offer I.V. sedation and monitoring by a nurse.
+IDET is generally performed in a local surgery center, where we're able to offer IV sedation and monitoring by a nurse.

 You will lie on your stomach on a cushioned table.
 The physician will numb a small area of skin using a local anesthetic, which will sting for several seconds.